OOP2018/threads-masty123/README.md

 ## 3. Counter with ReentrantLock

-3.1 Yes, it is always zero.
+3.1) Yes, it is always zero.
 Average time is: 1.042252

-3.2 Because the thread wait for each other to run so the result will always be the same.
+3.2) Because the thread wait for each other to run so the result will always be the same.

-3.3 ReentrantLock is like a light traffic of the threads.
+3.3) ReentrantLock is like a light traffic of the threads.
 It will tell a thread that there is another thread running or not. so, that thread will stay  after another thread is done.
 The reason that we use ReentrantLock is because to make the thread not interrupt each other.

-3.4 Because if an exception gets thrown no code after the try block is executed unless the exception is caught.
+3.4) Because if an exception gets thrown no code after the try block is executed unless the exception is caught.
 A finally block is always executed no matter what happen in your try block

 ## 4. Counter with synchronized method

-4.1 Yes, it is.
+4.1) Yes, it is.
 Average time is: 1.0245998

-4.2 Same as problem 3 but less efficient.
+4.2) Same as problem 3 but less efficient.
 It preventing thread interference and memory consistency error.

-4.3 Only one thread can do this task one moment at a time.
-The reason that we use it is because
+4.3) Only one thread can do this task one moment at a time.
+You will use Synchronized-thread when you want only thread to do the task.

 ## 5. Counter with AtomicLong

-answer question 5
+5.1)  It minimize load, change and replace so very small that you cannot call method at the same time.

+5.2) Class implement because AtomLong will minimize load, change and replace it very small that you cannot call method at the same time.
+We should use when the program has more than one thread using the same resource

 ## 6. Analysis of Results

-answer question 6
+6.1) Rank from the fastest to the slowest: AtomicLong -> CounterWithLock -> ReentrantLock

+6.2) Synchronized, because it can use flexible, efficient and less runtime than other methods.

 ## 7. Using Many Threads (optional)